sudo-chmod/HTTP-Server/README.md

 5. **PHP Execution**:
     - PHP files are executed using the PHP interpreter, and any output is returned to the client.

-##Files and Directories
+## Files and Directories

  - server.py : The Python script for the server.
  - htdocs/ : The base directory for serving files.
-Place your HTML, PHP, CSS, and other files here.
+Place your HTML, PHP, and other files here.

-**Important Notes**
+### Important Notes
-Make sure you have PHP installed on your system for PHP execution to work.
+   - Make sure you have PHP installed on your system for PHP execution to work.
-This is a basic server and may not be suitable for production use without further hardening and security measures.
+   - This is a simple and basic server model and may not be suitable for production use without further hardening and security measures.